-Day 1: It will be a 2 to 3 hours long trek from Lukla to Monjo.
+Day 1: It would be a 2 to 3 hours long trek from Lukla to Monjo.

 Day 2: Move from Monjo towards Namche Bazaar over a trek of 2 to 3 hours.

-Day 4: It will be a long day, when you walk to Phunge Tenga from Namche in 3.5 hours, then to Tengboche Monastery in an additional 2.5 hours.
+Day 4: It would be a long day, when you walk to Phunge Tenga from Namche in 3.5 hours, then to Tengboche Monastery in an additional 2.5 hours.
 Stay at Deoboche village.

 Day 5: A 3 hour long trek from Deoboche via Pangboche.
 Another 2.5 hours trek to the village of Dingboche.

-Day 6: It will be the no-trek day.
+Day 6: It would be the no-trek day.
 But you may explore the local sightseeing locations.

-Day 8: From Lobuche the trek to Gorak Shep will be arranged.
-It will take 5 to 7 hours to reach the Base camp and after spending some time there a return to Gorak Shep will be accomplished.
+Day 8: From Lobuche the trek to Gorak Shep would be arranged.
+It would take 5 to 7 hours to reach the Base camp and after spending some time there a return to Gorak Shep would be accomplished.

 Day 9: Descend back to Kala Patthar from Gorak Shep in around 3 hours.

 Day 10: Further descending to Namche Bazaar in a few hours long trek, crossing places like Tengboche and Phungi Thanga.